benchristel/mdsite/README.md

 All generated internal links are *relative*, so you can deploy your site to a subdirectory of your domain, and it will just work.

+I guess having tables of contents that don't rely on frontmatter could be considered a killer feature too.

 ## Usage

 Run `mdsite build` passing the input and output directories as arguments.